I want to start a food business

 Most food businesses need to register with the Environmental Health Team if they are intending to sell food or drink to the public or another entity.
-This should be done at least 28 days before you begin trading.
-Registration is free and the registration form is available online.
+The Food Business Registration Form is free to complete and should be done at least 28 days before you begin trading.

 Once we have confirmed receipt of your registration you can legally trade while you wait for you new food business inspection to take place.

 View our food information packs below for detailed guidance on food hygiene.